 Truck to Rail Conversion

 Rising gas prices coupled with a shortage of drivers in the trucking sector continue to drive more truck freight to rail.
-To their credit, the Class I North American railroads have sweetend the deal in recent years with improved service, more efficient networks, and sizeable investments in equipment.
-On the refrigerated side, Rail Logistics’ Cold Train service continues to expand its service offerings between the U.S. East and West Coasts.
-Recently, Cold Train added service from Portland, Oregon to northern Delaware, Baltimore and Philadelphia--a complement to its existing eastbound service originating in Quincy, Washington.
+To their credit, the Class I North American railroads have sweetened the deal in recent years with improved service, more efficient networks, and sizeable investments in equipment.
+On the refrigerated side, Rail Logistics’ Cold Train service continues to expand its service offerings between the U.S. East and West coasts.
+Recently, Cold Train added service from Portland, OR to northern Delaware, Baltimore and Philadelphia--a complement to its existing eastbound service originating in Quincy, WA.
 Cold Train’s fleet has grown to about 400 refrigerated rail cars.
 Compared to trucking, Cold Train’s rates are roughly 2 to 20 percent less than trucking, says a consultant for the company.
 And when it comes to sustainability, it’s definitely hard to beat rail.